-The axial displacement method is based on the relationship between the preload force and the elastic deformations within the bearing arrangement.
+The axial displacement method is based on the relationship between the preload force and the elastic deformations within the bearing system.
 The requisite preload can be determined from a preload force / axial displacement diagram (diagram 1).

-This method of adjustment is frequently used when the components of a bearing arrangements are pre-assembled.
+This method of adjustment is frequently used when the components of a bearing system are pre-assembled.
 The required preload, which is expressed as a linear value, requires measuring total axial displacement (end play) of the shaft relative to a fixed surface.
 This is typically done with a dial indicator.

 Shims, intermediate rings or spacers can then be used to adjust axial displacement to the correct value.
 The preload is achieved, for example, for pinion arrangement designs by:

 - fitting intermediate rings between the inner and outer rings of the two bearings (fig. 1)

 - inserting shims between the housing shoulder and the bearing outer ring or between the cartridge and the housing (fig. 2), where the cartridge in this case is the flanged angled insert

 - fitting a spacer between a shaft shoulder and one of the bearing inner rings (fig. 3) or between the inner rings of both bearings

 The width of the shims, intermediate rings or spacers is determined by:

 - the distance between the shaft and housing shoulders